The most important relationship you’ll ever have,

 I can’t go back to yesterday, I was a different person then.

-My clients come from all walks of life and are carrying all sorts of ‘stuff’ around with them, from abandonment, anger, resentment, not feeling good enough, relationship problems, communication problems, stress, anxiety, depression, and emotional abuse to name but a few.
+My clients come from all walks of life and are carrying all kinds of things that are causing them distress and affecting the quality of their life, from abandonment, anger, lack of confidence, guilt, shame, resentment, not feeling good enough, relationship problems, communication problems, stress, anxiety, depression, and emotional abuse to name but a few.

-All clients come because they are looking for a change in their lives.
+Clients come because they are looking for a change in their lives.
 They either want to get rid of something, or they want something, and sometimes they just don’t know what they want.
-BUT all of them have one thing in common, they want the PAIN they are experiencing TO STOP.
+But, all of them have one thing in common, they want the PAIN they are experiencing TO STOP.

 They want to move away from the pain of feeling stuck in analysis paralysis to the pleasure of re-igniting their confidence and self-esteem.
-They want to get to know themselves, to feel alive, feel fulfilled, and to achieve their dreams and goals with a sense of fun and freedom.
+They want to get to know themselves, to feel alive, feel fulfilled, and to achieve their dreams and goals with a sense of freedom and fun.